 Parasite infestations may require either topical or oral medications and/or special shampoos to eliminate the parasites.
-It’s also important to rid the home of parasites and eggs (see Natural Flea Control for safe, non-toxic ways to eliminate household fleas).
+It’s also important to rid the home of parasites and eggs.

 Essential fatty acids are often beneficial for pets with dry, itchy skin.
 Check with a veterinarian before administering supplements, and be sure to purchase supplements designed for pets rather than people.
 Your veterinarian may also recommend additional supplements.